 The accessory power outlet is located behind a closed cover in front of the parking brake on the console.
-The plug can be used to connect electrical equipment such as a cellular phone or CB radio.
-Be sure to follow the installation instructions included with the equipment.

 When using the accessory power outlet:

 - The maximum load of any electrical equipment should not exceed three amps. - Be sure to turn off any electrical equipment when not in use.
 Leaving electrical equipment on for extended periods can drain your battery.